stealthBS/demo1-repo/HTML CSS JS notes.md

 - JavaScript code used to add restrictions & validations (for user data inputs) limiations in GUI page.
 For example like : "Amount entered in the input-box (field) shouldn't be greater than 200", and if we enter the amount greater than 200 then the browser won't accept the value or amount.

 - HTML codes have pre-defined HTML tags, so we need to remember these tags names and then we can able to use accordingly to our needs.
+Basically we have to understand this, and after that we can simply do cut-copy-paste editing work.

 The following is the basic structure/hierarchy/architecture/template of a HTML page :
 ```html